NeuroJSON/jsonlab/README.txt

 Table of Content:

 0. What's New
 I.   Introduction
 II.
 Installation
-III.Using JSONLab
+III.
+Using JSONLab
 IV.
 Using `jsave/jload` to share workspace
-V.  Known Issues and TODOs
+V.   Sharing JSONLab created data files in Python
 VI.
+Known Issues and TODOs
+VII.
 Contribution and feedback
-VII.Acknowledgement
+VIII.Acknowledgement

 -------------------------------------------------------------------------------